Negative Bank Balance: What Happens to Your Account?

 Differences Between Overdraft and Non-sufficient Funds

-An overdraft fee is what a bank or credit union charges you when they have to cover your transaction when you don’t have enough funds available in your account.
-It’s typically about $35.
-In contrast, when a financial institution returns a check or electronic transaction without paying it, they can charge a non-sufficient funds fee.
-It’s usually the same amount as the overdraft fee they charge.
-The difference is, with a non-sufficient funds fee, the bank is not covering the shortfall; they are essentially voiding the transaction.
+• When a financial institution returns a check or electronic transaction without paying it, they may charge a non-sufficient funds fee.
+It’s usually about $18.
+The difference is, with a non-sufficient funds fee, the bank is not covering the shortfall; they are essentially rejecting the transaction.

 What to Do With a Negative Bank Balance

-Deposit Money into the Account
+Deposit Money Into the Account

 Once you understand your situation, take action.
 Deposit enough money to ensure that you won’t overdraw again.
 Remember to include not only the money you need to bring your balance back into positive territory, but ideally put in enough to give yourself some cushion.